-What’s Defines Low-Intensity Exercise?
+What is Low-Intensity Exercise?

-Low Intensity Steady State exercise calls for 30-60 minutes spent at the fat-burning rate of 60% of maximal heart-rate effort.
-At this level of intensity, you can workout for longer periods of time and build endurance—not necessarily raw strength.
+Low-Intensity Steady State exercise calls for 30-60 minutes spent at the fat-burning rate of 60% of the maximal heart-rate effort.
+At this level of intensity, you can work out for longer periods of time and build endurance—not necessarily raw strength.
 Think: a long walk or bike ride, using the elliptical or rowing machine at the gym, etc.

-Benefits of Low-Intensity Exercise?
+Benefits of Low-Intensity Workouts

 - Improves cardiovascular function